PaoloMaranzano/EEAaq_R/Support_files/README.md

 ## **4. Stations**
 It downloads detailed information for each SamplingPointId.
 It performs a spatial join to merge the spatial information of LAU and NUTS (specifically, the geometries of LAU and the geometry of stations) and fills in the missing data for CITY_NAME and CITY_ID [retrieved from https://discomap.eea.europa.eu/App/AQViewer/index.html?fqn=Airquality_Dissem.b2g.AirQualityStatistics] through a left join based on the AirQualityStationEoICode column.

-    - **missing cities**:
+  - **Missing cities**:
     This file is obtained manually (from 2000 to 2024) because the website did not allow downloading more than 100,000 rows at a time.
 The data was collected in multiple batches, filtering SamplingPoints using the following criteria:
-        - Filter on data used in AQ Report: Yes
+    - **Filter on data used in AQ Report**: Yes
-        - Filter on data coverage: Yes
+    - **Filter on data coverage**: Yes

     For each station:
     - The column `AirQualityStationEoICode` (identical for all sensors at the same station) was used to select the first row containing unique values for `CITY_NAME` and `CITY_ID`.
     - No station reported more than one value for this pair of columns.
     - To support future uploads, it is necessary to integrate updated `AirQualityStationEoICode` values.